DTADMI/quest-hunt/README.md

 Cons:

 - Heavier than a simple Markdown editor
-- Requires SSR guards for Next.js (client-only rendering)
+- Requires sanitization before rendering (we use DOMPurify)

-Alternatives considered: a light Markdown editor (smaller bundle, simpler), or keeping a plain textarea (fastest, but no formatting).
-For MVP we keep a plain textarea and migrate to TipTap post-MVP.
+Alternatives considered: a light Markdown editor (smaller bundle, simpler) or a plain textarea (fastest, but no formatting).